StevenRappe/PythonProjects/README.md

 # PythonProjects

-Contains:
-  Ubchi Cipher
+Contents:

-    -replicates the encryption method used by the German military in World War 1.
+   Ubchi Cipher  -replicates the encryption method used by the German military in World War 1.